 - answer assessment questions about the openness of a standard and the organisation that developed it

 - take the final proposal to the Open Standards Board for approval

 - write the final standard profile agreed by the Board

 - publicise the work with blog posts and other communications assist implementers with guidance

-The Open Standards team and the Open Standards Panel will work with you.
+The Open Standards team and the open standards community will work with you.
 The team will explain the role when you start, guide you through each stage and assist in assessing the proposal.
-The panel can form working groups to help with the writing of proposals.

 There are resources available to help challenge owners throughout each phase while they work towards selecting open standards for government IT.